Bust-Down Books

 In A Perfect Vacuum, Stanislaw Lem presents a collection of book reviews of nonexistent works of literature-works that, in many cases, could not possibly be written.
 Embracing postmodernism's "games for games' sake" ethos, Lem joins the contest with hilarious and grotesque results, lampooning the movement's self-indulgence and exploiting its mannerisms.

-A Perfect Vacuum is a 1971 book by Polish author Stanisław Lem, the largest and best known collection of Stanisław Lem's fictitious criticism of nonexisting books.
+A Perfect Vacuum is a 1971 book by Polish author Stanisław Lem.
+This is the largest and best known collection of Stanisław Lem's fictitious criticism of nonexistent books.
 It was translated into English by Michael Kandel.

 Beginning with a review of his own book, Lem moves on to tackles (or create pastiches of) the French new novel, James Joyce, pornography, authorless writing, and Dostoevsky, while at the same time ranging across scientific topics, from cosmology to the pervasiveness of computers.